sagefy/sagefy/gh-pages/ideas.md

 ---
 layout: default
-title: The Eight Ideas
+title: The Ideas
 ---

-The Eight Ideas are the foundation of Sagefy's architecture.
+The ideas are the foundation of Sagefy's architecture.
 The ideas are broad and based on highly common patterns in memory and learning research.
 Use the ideas to provide a sense of direction.

 ### 1) Do One Thing at a Time